inevolin/CryptoPredicted/README.md

 Server A is the web server, thus it also requires CPU and RAM, depending on your traffic volume, and/or any additional computations.

 Both servers must be Ubuntu v16 -- any other Linux distribution or version hasn't been tested, use it at your own risk.
+Make sure Python 2.7 and Python 3.5.2 are installed and working.

 ### Basics
 Make sure you are logged in as root throughout the entire setup.